 Examining sīmās through multiple perspectives allows us to look at them in their contextual specificity, in a way that allows for discernment of variation as well as consistency.
 Sīmā spaces can be both simple and extremely intricate, and this book helps show why and how that is the case.

 - About the Author(s)

 Jason A. Carbine, EditorJason A. Carbine is associate professor and C. Milo Connick Chair of Religious Studies at Whittier College in Whittier, California.

-Erik W. Davis, EditorErik W. Davis is associate professor of religious studies at Macalester College, in Saint Paul, Minnesota.
+Erik W. Davis, EditorErik W. Davis is professor of religious studies at Macalester College, in Saint Paul, Minnesota.